kelseykm/ketter/README.md

 ## Features

 - Download many files concurrently
-- Set custom HTTP headers to be used in download requests
+- Set custom HTTP headers and cookies to be used in download requests
 - Resume incomplete downloads at later sessions automatically
 - Beautiful progress bars that provide feedback on the ongoing download